rylan-marianchuk/rec-emergence/README.md

 Agents hold belief distributions (parameterized by two floats), act by choosing a document in its environment, recieve feedback, and continue this interplay through time with other agents:
 ![MDP](mdp.png)

-An agent surrounded by documents to consume, akin to online social media environments:
+An agent surrounded by documents to consume, akin to online social media environments.
+Interaction between agents occurs through the recommendation system as a proxy.

 ![Agent](AgentSide.PNG)

 May be cloned and run with Unity 2019.2.5f1 for guaranteed stability.